xelatihy/yocto-gl/docs/yocto_gl.md

 Group of shapes.

 - Members:
-    - name:      shape name
+    - name:      Name.
-    - path:      path (used for saving in glTF)
+    - path:      Path used for saving in glTF.
-    - shapes:      shapes
+    - shapes:      Shapes.
-    - ~shape_group():      cleanup
+    - ~shape_group():      Cleanup.

 #### Struct instance